 The superiority of meditation in the midst of activity

 Frequently you may feel that you are getting nowhere with practice in the midst of activity, whereas the quietistic approach brings unexpected results.
 Yet rest assured that those who use the quietistic approach can never hope to enter into meditation in the midst of activity.
-Should by chance a person who uses this approach enter into the dusts1 and confusions of the world of activity, even the power of ordinary understanding which he had seemingly attained will be entirely lost.
+Should by chance a person who uses this approach enter into the dusts2 and confusions of the world of activity, even the power of ordinary understanding that he had seemingly attained will be entirely lost.
 Drained of all vitality, he will be inferior to any mediocre, talentless person.
 The most trivial matters will upset him, an inordinate cowardice will afflict his mind, and he will frequently behave in a mean and base manner.
 What can you call accomplished about a man like this?

 The Zen Master Ta-hui has said that meditation in the midst of activity is immeasurably superior to the quietistic approach.
 Po-shan has said that if one does not attain to this meditation within activity, one’s practice is like trying to cross a mountain ridge as narrow as a sheep’s skull with a hundred-and-twenty pound load on one’s back (the body).
 I am not trying to tell you to discard completely quietistic meditation and to seek specifically for a place of activity in which to carry out your practice.
 What is most worthy of respect is a pure koan meditation that neither knows nor is conscious of the two aspects, the quiet and the active.
 This is why it has been said that the true practicing monk walks but does not know he is walking, sits but does not know he is sitting.